 Wong Tai Sin

-Hong Kong has many temples and shrines throughout, but the most impressive is Wong Tai Sin.
+Hong Kong has many temples and shrines throughout, but the most impressive one that should go on your Hong Kong to do list is Wong Tai Sin.
 So, take the MTR and ride up a few stations, light some incense and shake the sticks to get your fortune told and watch as other templegoers are deeply engaged in prayers with a respective deity.
 To increase your inner peace, meditate in the zen garden or just take in the beauty of symmetry.

-The most outstanding view of Hong Kong city can be had from Victoria Peak.
-As an alternative option, you can walk along the Avenue of Stars at night and watch the light show illuminate the skyline from there, but high up in the clouds and taking in the busy city from a bird’s view, everything becomes unreal and heightened (pun intended).
+The most outstanding view of Hong Kong city and by far one of the best things to do in Hong Kong is Victoria Peak.
+As an alternative option, you can walk along the Avenue of Stars at night and watch the light show illuminate the skyline from there, but high up in the clouds and taking in the busy city and the main places to see in Hong Kong from a bird’s view, everything becomes unreal and heightened (pun intended).